 We Solve Lady In The Lake (1947) Murders

-Lauded in 1947 for its novelty and “advanced cinematics,” Lady In The Lake plays now as valuable lesson hard-learned, as in what gimmicks are profitably used, or best left alone.
+Lauded in 1947 for its novelty and “advanced cinematics,” Lady In The Lake plays now as valuable lesson hard-learned, like what gimmicks are profitably used, or best left alone.
 Notion of “You and Robert Montgomery” solving the title mystery was spike to more-of-same detecting, Raymond Chandler a basis for story, presentation the point of departure for Montgomery, who would direct and also star, albeit in diminished capacity.
 We hear but seldom see him, other than in mirrors and return now and then to Philip Marlowe’s office desk where narrative is so-far summarized.
 Us as Montgomery slows action, for he approaches doorways and enters them far slower than we would.
 Was there concern that action would go jerky if enacted at real-life pace?
 Whatever the reasoning, tempo is dealt a sleeper blow --- you keep wondering why Marlowe doesn’t get a move on and trim twenty minutes off cracking the case.
 Shots go long, director Montgomery letting characters talk at, and move about, him, to Rope-like exhaustion, this prior to Hitchcock experiments.
 Addressing the camera gives no advantage to actors; Montgomery acknowledged later that talent told never to look at the lens were now hobbled by demand to do just that.
 Did recall of such fundamental lesson and now-violation of it make Lady's cast so uniformly awkward?

 Several of stunts work, Montgomery/Marlowe taking slaps and socks from corrupt cop Lloyd Nolan, busting up a sedan as aftermath of a chase, Audrey Totter closing in to give him, and us, a kiss.
 Totter issues seductive dialogue we are invited to receive by proxy.
 These would be selling tools useful in a same way 3-D was later.
 Mournful choral accompany drains Lady In The Lake of needed energy, though to occasional rescue comes holiday backdrop to remind us of a story set before and just after Christmas.
 No major film had been done entirely subjective before, at least not one that would be promoted heavily as Lady In The Lake.
 I could almost hear Metro anxiety and second-guessing on the soundtrack.
 There was a long interview with Montgomery, done in the 70’s, that someone put online (wish I could locate it again) where he talked a lot about Lady In The Lake, a project clearly near to Montgomery’s heart.
 The experiment may yield mixed result for moderns, but reception in 1947 was good, critic and wicket-wise.
 As directorial audition, Lady In The Lake served Montgomery well, him going right from here to Ride The Pink Horse, then to behind-camera control and development of live television in New York.